 Listen to the podcasts

-‘VU Library Live’ is a talk show/ podcast featuring interviews with VU researchers, VU lecturers and field experts about new developments in academia.
+‘VU Library Live’ is a talk show and podcast featuring interviews with VU researchers, VU lecturers and field experts about new developments in academia.
 We will also discuss what support and advice the University Library can provide in each area.
 You can visit the Live events or listen to Past events as a podcast.

 Part 1: Our first speaker is Rene Bekkers, Professor of Philanthropy at the Faculty of Social Sciences and the director of the Center for Philanthropic Studies at the Faculty of Social Sciences.
 He explains why we urgently need to move towards a more open and collaborative culture of science.
 René Bekkers studies the societal effects of philanthropy, drawing on data from diverse and often sensitive sources.